Tennessee Playwrights Studio

 What documents will be in my application?

-You'll submit up to 20 pages of a prior script OR (if you're new to writing for the stage) up to 5,000 words in another genre.
+You'll submit a minimum of 10 pages of a prior script OR (if you're new to writing for the stage) up to 5,000 words in another genre.
 We also ask for a 250-word biography and a 500-word synopsis/statement of purpose regarding the new play you propose to write in our lab.
 We expect the process to be highly competitive, so please take the time to compose your documents accordingly.

 The application and the program are free of charge.
 Transportation and lodging in Nashville are not included.
 Participants should have access to a laptop computer, tablet or other Internet-accessible device to use during workshops.